Optimization of a cosmic muon tomography scanner for cargo border control inspection: GEANT4 Study of Hodoscope Positioning

 \section{GEANT4 Study of Hodoscope Positioning}

-The positioning of hodoscope plates with respect to one another can impact the performance of the scanner system.
-This impact can be appreciated in both the efficiency in collecting ‘interesting’ muons and the angular resolution of the reconstructed muons.\\
+The relative positioning of hodoscope plates can impact the performance of the scanner system.
+This impact can be appreciated in both the efficiency in collecting ‘interesting’ muons and the angular resolution of their trajectories.\\

 A study is performed using the GEANT4 simulation framework described in Section~\ref{sec:g4}.
+For the rest of this section we will use a coordinate system that is relative to each hodoscope group; $x$ will refer to the long in-plane dimension, $y$ to the short in-plane dimension, and $z$ to the out-of-plane dimension.
+This ensures that moving hodoscope plates in one coordinate is conceptually the same regardless of the rotational orientation of the hodoscope group (top, bottom or sides). \\

-A baseline configuration was established with the container filled entirely with wood and the hodoscopes as close together in $x$ or $y$ (in-plane) as possible.
+A baseline configuration was established with the container filled entirely with wood and the hodoscopes as close together in $x$ and $y$ as possible.
 Note that due to space reserved for electronics and casing this still leaves a $\sim$10\,cm gap between the active scintillator areas of adjacent hodoscopes.
-The default spacing in $z$ (out-of-plane) between the three plates that form a single hodoscope is 10\,cm.\\
+The default spacing in $z$ between the three plates that form a single hodoscope is 10\,cm.\\

 A number of scenarios are created by independently varying the spacing in $x$, $y$ and $z$.
 Due to physical constraints (such as not overlapping any hodoscope regions) the variations are different for each direction.
-The cargo is kept identical and for each scenario a 15 minute exposure to the cosmic flux is provided by the MuSiBo generator.\\
+The cargo is kept identical and for each scenario a 15 minute exposure to the cosmic flux is provided by the MuSiBo generator.
+This 15 minute exposure corresponds to a total of 12,683,700 muons in the volume used by MuSiBo, and the GEANT4 simulation required an average of 14.5 CPU hours to propagate and save information for each of these muons.\\

 The energy depositions recorded by GEANT4 in the active hodoscope plates pass through a pseudo detector simulation.
-Any depositions recorded within 1\,mm and 20\,ns of each other are combined and a Gaussian positional smearing, with width 1\,mm, is then applied.
+At this stage, in order to reduce computational time, we only consider events with 2 or more depositions before and 2 or more depositions after the cargo.
+Without this requirement a muon will not be reconstructed later on, so we can save resources by discarding this event here.
+This step is later referred to as `filtering'.
+Any depositions recorded within 1\,mm and 20\,ns of each other are combined and a Gaussian positional smearing, with width 1\,mm, is then applied to their computed barycenter.
+This smearing, larger than the real intrinsic per-plate resolution of 120\,$\mu$m, is applied to conservatively approximate the combined effects of clustering, optical cross-talk, and readout not explicitly modeled in GEANT4.
 Finally, a threshold of 0.4\,MeV is applied to ensure the deposition would have created a detector ‘hit’.\\